 1. Fujifilm X100F

-THe X100F is the perfect compact for the enthusiast photographer
+The X100F is the perfect compact for the enthusiast photographer

 Sensor: APS-C CMOS, 24.3MP | Lens: 23mm f/2 | Monitor: 3.0-inch, 1,040,000 dots | Viewfinder: Hybrid optical/EVF | Continuous shooting: 8fps | Movies: 1080p | User level: Expert

-It may be one of the more expensive options here and it's not a compact for everyone, but if you're after a high-quality camera, you're not going to be disappointed with the X100F.
+It may be one of the more expensive options here and it's not a compact for everyone, but if you're after a high-quality camera, you're not going to be disappointed with the fabulous X100F.
 Everything about it oozes class.
 Unlike a lot of compacts here, it has a fixed lens as opposed to a zoom, but this 35mm equivalent f/2.0 lens is paired with a DSLR-sized 24.3MP APS-C sensor that delivers cracking results.
 There's also the tactile external controls and clever hybrid viewfinder - you have the option of electronic and optical views make it a joy to shoot with.
 You'll need some photo knowledge to get the best from it, but the X100F is an exquisite camera.

-Read the full review: Fujifilm X100F
+Read our in-depth Fujifilm X100F review

 2. Panasonic Lumix ZS100 / TZ100